RobertoNeglia/HPC-courses/Materials/Lab3_IterSolPrecond.md

 #include "cg.hpp"                       // Include the template cg
 ```

-We test the conjugate gradient method on a tri-diagonal linear system assuming that the exact solution as all the coefficients equal to 1.
+We test the conjugate gradient method on a tri-diagonal linear system assuming that the exact solution has all the coefficients equal to 1.
 The matrix `A` is built as follows:

 ```
 int main(int argc, char** argv)